HadikhaThaskeen/MYSQL/README.md

 6.Renamed the table to classten.

-7. Deleted all the rows from the table using TRUNCATE command.
+7.Deleted all the rows from the table using TRUNCATE command.

 8.Removed the table.